-I like to paint with both intent and accident.
-Accidentals lead to discovery and renewed curiosity.
-This requires trust, which is perhaps the most essential—and challenging—element in producing intuitively expressive art.
-All intent and no accident can result in stagnation, if not perfectionism, which I have found to be a colossal waste of potential, not to mention time and materials.
-I rather allow brushes to serve as conduits between observation and expression.
-I apply paint with varied speed and pressure, allowing the brush to “sing.”
-Musical terms come to mind—such as rhythm, harmony, contrast, tension/release, resolution, and of course, composition.
-I invite the “music” that expressive brushwork offers–for my own sensibilities and for the viewer to form a personally unique interpretation.
+I like to paint with both intent and abandon, allowing brushes to serve as conduits between observation and expression.
+With a broad range of speed and pressure, I want to allow the brush to sing.
+Musical terms come to mind—such as rhythm, harmony, tension and resolution.
+I invite the “music” that gestural brushwork offers–for discovery and renewed curiosity–and for the viewer to form a personally unique interpretation.

-Born in1962 into a creative family, Brenda Lee Vang took delight in visual daydreaming–comparing and contrasting colors, shapes, and textures of her rural surroundings.
+Born 1962 into a creative family, Brenda Lee Vang took delight in visual daydreaming–comparing and contrasting colors, shapes, and textures of her rural surroundings.
 Her choice to become an artist came at an early age when the kitchen table would become an art studio.
-While her sister studied art, Brenda was thus introduced to expressionism, which helped form her appreciation for the unexpected.
-Music making helped shape her appreciation of intuitively expressive art.
-Family, teachers, and neighbors provided inspiration, encouragement and a foundation for what follows.
+Music making shaped her appreciation of intuitively expressive art.

-For the 1982-83 academic year, Brenda studied and lived in Alnwick Castle–located in Northumberland, England–via St. Cloud State University, International Studies program.
+For the 1982-83 academic year, Brenda studied, worked and lived on the grounds of Alnwick Castle–located in Northumberland, England–via St. Cloud State University, International Studies program.